Davis, Bacot carry No. 1 North Carolina past James Madison

-”We’re not going to be perfect all the time,” Bacot said. ”One thing we’re not going to do is quit.”

-Pete Nance added 11 points and Leaky Black had 12 rebounds for the Tar Heels (4-0), who got off a slow second half while concluding a four-game homestand.
+Pete Nance added 11 points and Leaky Black had 12 rebounds as the Tar Heels concluded a four-game homestand.

 Takal Molson scored 19 points in James Madison’s first game against a top-ranked team in nearly 32 years.
 Mezie Offurum had 12 points, Julien Wooden added 11 and Vado Morse finished with 10 for the Dukes (4-1).